Kate and Rana propose to each other on Coronation Street - and start making baby plans!

 Romantic scenes to air next week

-Coronation Street fan favourites Kate Connor and Rana Nazir look set to propose to each other in next week’s episodes of the ITV soap.
+Coronation Street fan favourites Kate Connor (Faye Brookes) and Rana Nazir (Bhavna Limbachia) look set to propose to each other in next week’s episodes of the ITV soap.
 And once the pair get engaged, it isn’t long before they start making plans to have a baby.

 New details released today on the official Corrie website reveal that Rana will soon return to Weatherfield, having been away these last few months on a cruise with her mum.
 And once she’s reunited with Kate, the two of them end up both presenting ring boxes – a gesture that leaves the pair shocked as realisation dawns that they’d each had the same idea to spring a surprise engagement.